python-semantic-release/python-semantic-release/docs/commands.rst

-If the option ``--post`` is used and there is an authentication token configured for your vcs provider (:ref:`env-gh_token` for GitHub, :ref:`env-gl_token` for GitLab), the changelog will be posted there too.
+If the option ``--post`` is used and there is an authentication token configured for your vcs provider (:ref:`env-gh_token` for GitHub, :ref:`env-gl_token` for GitLab, :ref:`env-gitea_token` for
+Gitea), the changelog will be posted there too.

 .. _cmd-version: